 The XTAR PB2S Battery Charger comes in a cardboard box which features written product specifications printed on the outside.
 The box measures 14.5cm x 11.0cm x 3.0cm and weighs 207G.

 Inside the box you’ll find the following: 1x Battery Charger, 1x USB-C Cable, 1x Multi-Lingual User Guide, and I received a 18650 battery.
-XTAR state on their Amazon listing that no battery is supplied, my product was directly shipped by XTAR from China, so I’m not sure if it’s a different set of rules compared to their Amazon listing.
+XTAR state on their AliExpress listing that no battery is supplied, my product was directly shipped by XTAR from China, so I’m not sure if it’s a different set of rules compared to their AliExpress listing.

 XTAR PB2S Battery Charger.